 WHAT THE HELL IS WRONG WITH US???

 The Lena Greenwood on the CODEX BORN cover is a sexy, attractive woman.
-3 But you know what?
+[3.
+As much or more because of her confidence and humor and strength than because of her body or the amount of skin she's showing.]
+But you know what?
 The Lena Greenwood in my book is damned sexy and attractive too.
 And while I’m happy with this cover, and I think Gene did a nice job, I’m also disappointed that we don’t get to see that Lena Greenwood.

 Because she’s awesome.